lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 };
 ```

-The code is quite similar to previous version, the difference is that we now create one buffer per frame in flight and associate them with
+The code is quite similar to the previous version, the difference is that we now create one buffer per frame in flight and associate them
-is own descriptor set, which will be identified by the `DESC_ID_CAM` constant plus the position in the array of buffers.
-When rendering we
+with its own descriptor set, which will be identified by the `DESC_ID_CAM` constant plus the position in the array of buffers.
+When
-will select which descriptor set to bind depending on the frame in flight we are in.
+rendering we will select which descriptor set to bind depending on the frame in flight we are in.

 We need also to modify the render struct to use the view matrices and to render transparent objects in the last place.